steve1rm/gogobot/README.md

 # gogobot
-Short tutorial on how to re-create the beautiful gogobot app
+Short tutorial on how to re-create the beautiful gogobot app.

+Learn more here www.androidbox.me